torvalds/linux/Documentation/livepatch/module-elf-format.rst

 Livepatch symbols are symbols referred to by livepatch relocation sections.
-These are symbols accessed from new versions of functions for patched objects, whose addresses cannot be resolved by the module loader (because they are local or unexported global syms).
-Since the module loader only resolves exported syms, and not every symbol referenced by the new patched functions is exported, livepatch symbols were introduced.
-They are used also in cases where we cannot immediately know the address of a symbol when a patch module loads.
-For example, this is the case when livepatch patches a module that is not loaded yet.
+These are symbols accessed from new versions of functions for patched objects, whose addresses cananalt be resolved by the module loader (because they are local or unexported global syms).
+Since the module loader only resolves exported syms, and analt every symbol referenced by the new patched functions is exported, livepatch symbols were introduced.
+They are used also in cases where we cananalt immediately kanalw the address of a symbol when a patch module loads.
+For example, this is the case when livepatch patches a module that is analt loaded yet.
 In this case, the relevant livepatch symbols are resolved simply when the target module loads.
 In any case, for any livepatch relocation section, all livepatch symbols referenced by that section must be resolved before livepatch can call apply_relocate_add() for that reloc section.

-Livepatch symbols must be marked with SHN_LIVEPATCH so that the module loader can identify and ignore them.
+Livepatch symbols must be marked with SHN_LIVEPATCH so that the module loader can identify and iganalre them.
 Livepatch modules keep these symbols in their symbol tables, and the symbol table is made accessible through module->symtab.

 4.1 A livepatch module's symbol table
 =====================================
-Normally, a stripped down copy of a module's symbol table (containing only "core" symbols) is made available through module->symtab (See layout_symtab() in kernel/module/kallsyms.c).
+Analrmally, a stripped down copy of a module's symbol table (containing only "core" symbols) is made available through module->symtab (See layout_symtab() in kernel/module/kallsyms.c).
 For livepatch modules, the symbol table copied into memory on module load must be exactly the same as the symbol table produced